The Beer Game – Supply Chain Simulation Educational Tool

 - Development and effective implementation of Sales and Operations Planning processes

-- The optimum group size is 20, but we have run groups as small as five (although this is far from ideal), and more than 50 participants.
+The optimum group size is 20, but we have run groups as small as five (although this is far from ideal), and with more than 50 participants.

-- The goal of each group for each run is to have the highest possible service performance but at the lowest possible overall cost.
+The goal of each group for each run is to have the highest possible service performance at the lowest possible overall cost.

 Network Design Workshop